 There's no time left for political disengagement and lack of commitment: the 2030 Biodiversity Strategy must be the tool to make the change needed to reverse biodiversity loss, also by securing adequate financial resources and adopting necessary new legislation.
-In order to ensure a real "green recovery", the EU must turn the present crisis into an opportunity and reverse the paradigm that prizes economic growth at any cost.

-Eurogroup for Animals considers that the EU Biodiversity Strategy to 2030 should include clear commitment to address the issues detailed below.
+Eurogroup for Animals considers that the published Roadmap for the EU Biodiversity Strategy to 2030 misses clear commitment to address the issues detailed below.